isc-projects/stork/doc/devel.rst

   provides the front-end web interface.
 It is potentially unnecessary with the custom development of a Stork API client.

-There are also several containers provided that are used as samples.
-They are not needed in a production network; however, they are very useful to demonstrate existing Stork capabilities.
-They simulate certain services that Stork is able to handle, including:
+There are also several containers provided that are used to samples and they are not strictly necessary.
+The following containers will not be needed in a production network, however they're very useful to demonstrate existing Stork capabilities.
+They simulate certain services that Stork is able to handle:

 * ``agent-bind9`` - This container runs a BIND 9 server.
 With this
   container, the agent can be added as a machine and Stork will begin